nemohan/doc/other/git/10 高级主题/3 git log.md

  Merge branch 'feature'
 ```

-By default, `git shortlog` sorts the output by author name, but you can also pass the `-n` option to sort by the number of commits per author.
+<font color="green">By default, `git shortlog` sorts the output by author name, but you can also pass the `-n` option to sort by the number of commits per author.</font>

 ### Graphs